apache/couchdb/README.md

 * sort - (optional) (default: []) - JSON array following sort syntax, described below
 * r (optional) (default: 1) - integer > 1, read quorum constant
 * w (optional) (default: 2) - integer > 0, write quorum constant
-* async (optional) (default: false) boolean, whether to wait for a response from the delete.
-Overrides any value specified for `w`

 Deletes behave quite similarly to update except they attempt to remove documents from the database.
 Its important to note that if a document has conflicts it may "appear" that delete's aren't having an effect.
 This is because the delete operation by default only removes a single revision.
 Specify `"force":true` if you would like to attempt to delete all live revisions.